Pxntxrez/ValuableInspector/README.md

+description: "Displays info about the valuable you're holding.
+Client-side only.
+Supports modded items."

 ---
 ## ⚠️ IMPORTANT NOTICE: CLIENT-SIDE MOD ⚠️
 **This mod is entirely client-side and does not affect gameplay or networking.**